For mass events & live streaming

 The solution

-Multicast efficiency, upgraded with QUIC-era security and reliability patterns.
+Multicast efficiency upgraded with QUIC-era security, verification, and reliability patterns.

 One-to-many transport